ABI-Software/ABIBook/MAP/MAP-tutorial-create.rst

 First each step requires a unique id.
 The id is used to create a file containing the step configuration information.
 This id for the Image Source step is used to create a directory under the workflow project directory.
 In the identifier edit box enter a directory name.
 Once a valid identifier is entered the red highlight around the edit box will be turned off.

 Next change to the PMR tab and we will see an ellipses button for bringing up the PMR tool dialog.
-You need to register the PMR tool to access certain webservices the details on how to do this are available :doc:`here <MAP-feature-demonstration>`.
+You need to register the PMR tool to access certain webservices the details on how to do this are available :ref:`here <embc13-MAP-PMR-tool>`.
 The remainder of this tutorial will assume you have setup access to PMR properly.
 In the search box of the PMR dialog we need to enter the search term 'blood-vessels'.
 The result of the search should look like the image below.

 .. figure:: /MAP/images/PMRTool_2.png
    :align: center